Does Neosporin help acne?

-Remember how your mum used to gently rub Neosporin on your scraped knees when you fell down.
+Yep, the thing your mum used to gently rub on your scraped knees when you fell down.
 Rumour has it, rubbing it on pimples can make them go away faster, too.

-It makes sense: acne is caused by a bacteria (blame Propionibacterium acnes), so what’s better than an anti-bacterial ointment to kill it?
+It makes sense: bacteria (P. Acnes, to be exact) cause acne, so what’s better than an anti-bacterial ointment to kill it?

 Truth bomb: not all anti-bacterial treatments kill ALL bacteria.
 Pick the wrong one and you may do more harm than good to your skin.